 To take it a step further, we introduced RPMCheck AI, one of our voice-based solution accelerators built under the QConnect AI framework.
 It enables proactive patient check-ins using conversational AI, gathering updates on symptoms, medication adherence, or general well-being.
 The AI agent logs structured responses directly into the RPM platform and prepares summaries that can be pushed to the EHR.

-By integrating both passive (device-generated) and active (patient-reported) data streams, the system gives providers a fuller picture of each patient’s condition, all within their existing workflow.
+By integrating both passive (device-generated) and active (patient-reported) data streams, the system provides providers with a more comprehensive picture of each patient’s condition, all within their existing workflow.

 ✅ The result?
 Over 90% patient engagement, reduced response time from care teams, and a platform that fits neatly into the day-to-day operations of skilled nursing and home health staff.